Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/1_overview.md

 title: 'Document Data Management: Overview'
 ---

-This section of th eworkhsop focuses on building out the Document Data Management conponent.
+This section of the workshop is dedicated to developing the Document Data Management component.

 ### Solution Overview

-[Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) provides REST API access to OpenAI's powerful language models including GPT-4o, GPT-4o mini, GPT-4 Turbo with Vision, GPT-4, GPT-3.5-Turbo, and Embeddings model series.
+[Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) provides REST API access to OpenAI's powerful language models including o3-mini, o1, GPT-4o with Vision, GPT-4o mini, and Embeddings model series.
 These models can be easily adapted to your specific task including but not limited to content generation, summarization, image understanding, semantic search, and natural language to code translation.

 [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) provides secure information retrieval at scale over user-owned content in traditional and generative AI search applications.
 Information retrieval is foundational to any app that surfaces text and vectors.
 Common scenarios include catalog or document search, data exploration, and increasingly feeding query results to prompts based on your proprietary grounding data for conversational and copilot search.